-Xylocaine is used intravenously (if amiodarone is not available or is not contraindicated) for the treatment of ventricular arrhythmias (cardioversion, acute myocardial infarction, cardiac catheterization or digoxin poisoning).
+Xylocaine is used intravenously (if amiodarone is not available or is not contraindicated) to treat ventricular arrhythmias (cardioversion, acute myocardial infarction, cardiac catheterization, or digoxin poisoning).

 A routine preventive dose after a myocardial infarction is no longer recommended since the overall benefit is not convincing.

 Intravenous lidocaine has the potential to control seizures.